digiaonline/react-boilerplate/docs/02-best-pratices.md

 Use [Redux Saga](https://redux-saga.github.io/redux-saga/) and its [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) to separate your components from your application state in complex applications.
 This will allow you to simplify more complex applications, because your components can dispatch actions that will be handled by the side-effects.

+### Example

+You can use [this very project](https://github.com/nordsoftware/react-boilerplate/) as a real-world example of how to combine all of this for your projects.

 ### Resources

 * [Getting Started with Redux](https://egghead.io/courses/getting-started-with-redux)